 If you know me, then you know that I am a sucker for roasted potatoes.
 I could eat them every day and be happy as a clam.

-I like to use Yukon Gold potatoes, olive oil, garlic, salt and pepper.
-I find that roasting the potatoes at a high temperature gives them the best flavor.
+I like to use Yukon Gold potatoes, olive oil, garlic, salt, and pepper.
+I find that roasting potatoes at a high temperature gives them the best flavor.

 So, if you’re looking for a delicious and easy side dish for your next meal, look no further than roasted potatoes.